sxosh2010/CapeTownGreen/index.md

 ### Get the code

-Log in to github and fork this [repository](https://github.com/codex-academy/CapeTownGreen) into your profile.
+Log in to [GitHub](http://github.org) and fork this [repository](https://github.com/codex-academy/CapeTownGreen) into your profile.
 Now clone your fork of this repository into your projects folder.
 Do all the work for this project in that folder.

 ### Look at it